xionic/Argh/README.md

 	See example usage below

 getVersion
-	returns the version number of this clss
+	returns the version number of this class

 EXAMPLE USAGE:
 ===============